drriteshk/project/exampleSite/content/Best CPU for NVIDIA RTX 3070 in 2022.md

 **Why it stands out to us?**

-Intel Core i9-10900K gives the very best viable single-center overall performance through a processor withinside the market.
+Intel Core i9-10900K gives the very best viable single-center overall performance through a processor with inside the market.
 If you aren't a full-time streamer, then this processor’s in-sport overall performance blended with an RTX3070 is unmatched.
 You gets solid 100+ fps on 1080p extremely settings on GPU extensive video games like Metro Exodus, PUBG, and Assassins Creed Odyssey

 **Who will use it most?**